+Centinela Valley Union High School District and three other local districts (Lawndale, Lennox and Hawthorne) jointly support new teachers in developing their teaching skills through the New Teacher Induction Program, which is designed for first- and second-year teachers holding a preliminary credential to earn their clear teaching credential.
 The New Teacher Summer Institute is a three-day program for teachers who are new to the district.
-Training sessions focus on The Big Three (engagement, active learning, and questioning), grading reform, data and accountability, BTSA, effective English language learner strategies, an overview of the district's special education program, equity and diversity, technology in the classroom, and classroom management.
+Training sessions focus on The Big Three (engagement, active learning, and questioning), grading reform, data and accountability, BTSA (Beginning Teacher Support and Assessment), effective English language learner strategies, an overview of the district's special education program, equity and diversity, technology in the classroom, and classroom management.
+After successful completion of the twoyear BTSA training, teachers may apply for their clear teaching credential.
+All program participants are assigned to a Support Provider (mentor teacher) for individualized support and guidance.